ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Case Study: Accounting

 \subsection{Dataset}

-We make use of the RTS-GMLC \cite{RTSGMLC} test case, which contains 73 buses, 120 lines, and 158 generators.
+We make use of the RTS-GMLC \cite{RTSGMLC} test case, a popular synthetic dataset geographically ``located'' in the Southwestern United States.
+The system contains 73 buses, 120 lines, and 158 generators of varying types, including renewables (wind, solar, and hydro), natural gas, oil, and coal.
 One year's worth of hourly load and generation data is available for this system, totaling 8,784 cases.
+We use the day-ahead load and renewable energy data from the RTS-GMLC data to calculate these metrics on an hourly basis.
 We make two modifications/additions, similar to the changes made to the same system in \cite{lindberg2021guide}.
-First, we add data-centers to the system by setting buses 103, 107, 204, and 322 to be data-centers, each with a nominal load of 250MW.
-Second, we use values from the U.S. Department of Energy\cite{environmentbaseline} to assign the following emissions intensities (in metric tons of CO2 per MWh) to each generator in the system: \begin{itemize} \item Wind, Solar, Hydro: 0 \item Natural Gas: 0.6042 \item Oil: 0.7434 \item Coal: 0.9606 \end{itemize} The data and code are available as examples in the package documentation \footnote{https://github.com/WISPO-POP/ElectricityEmissions.jl}.
+First, we add data-centers to the system by setting buses 103, 107, 204, and 322 to be data-centers, and refer to those data centers as DC 103, DC 107, DC 204 and DC 322, respectively.
+Each data center has a nominal load of 250MW, such that the total data-center load corresponds to slightly over 20\% of total energy consumption over the course of the year.
+Second, we use values from the U.S. Department of Energy\cite{environmentbaseline} to assign the following emissions intensities (in metric tons of CO2 per MWh) to each generator in the system: \begin{itemize} \item Wind, Solar, Hydro: 0 \item Natural Gas: 0.6042 \item Oil: 0.7434 \item Coal: 0.9606 \end{itemize} Note that the emission values in this table differ from the ones listed in \cite{lindberg2021guide} (where the emissions values for coal and natural gas appear to have been switched).
+The data and code are available as examples in the package documentation. \footnote{https://github.com/WISPO-POP/ElectricityEmissions.jl}